 The overall length of calorimeter should be long enough to enclose most of the electromagnetic shower and short enough to maximize the difference in energy deposition between electrons and pions.
 The fraction of energy leak out for electron showers, averaged inside the acceptance of the SIDIS-Forward calorimeter, was studied for different total lengths of calorimeter.
-As shown in Fig.88, a total length of 20 radiation lengths was found to be a good balance.
+As shown in Fig. 88, a total length of 20 radiation lengths was found to be a good balance, limiting the energy leak to (1-2)%.
 Considering the 2-radiation-length thickness of preshower, this leads to a shower detector length of 18 radiation lengths or 43.4 cm.